Ezs377/Programming-notes/Python.md

 `Timedelta()` is another object in the datetime module that can tell the difference between two time values.
 For example, `difference = time - timedelta(hours=13)` will minus 13 hours from `time` (which is a variable that has a datetime value). `Timedelta` requires a specific value followed by an integer, and uses string values to specify the format.
 For example, `hours=5` means 5 hours. `Years=2` means 2 years.

 ### Tkinter module:
-Tkinter is the default module used by Python for creating Graphical User Interfaces (GUIs).
+Tkinter is a simple in-built module used by Python for creating Graphical User Interfaces (GUIs).
 It contains several classes and functions that can be imported to design GUIs with python.
-Widegets are typically features of a GUI that can be made, such as buttons or text.
+Widgets are typically features of a GUI that can be made, such as buttons or text.
 For Tkinter these are:
-- `Button`
+- `Button`:
+Creates a clickable button.
+Following options are:

 - `Canvas`
 - `Checkbutton`
 - `Entry`